+Uragh Stone Circle is absolutely one of the most beautiful places in Ireland and I have seen my share, trust me!
+A little off the beaten track but worth the effort.
 Beara is not a place to rush, I naively thought I would do it in a day, nonsense !
-Having left Kenmare at 10ish, I still had not made Eeyries, 41 kms (25 miles) out the road by 4ish that afternoon, such were the delights of Derreen Gardens and Teddy O Sullivan’s Pub which you wouldn’t give tuppence for from the outside but was clean and spotless inside with the best organic mussels (€8.50) from the bay opposite served up with a cool black pint of Murphys.....
+Having left Kenmare at 10ish, I still hadn't made it to Eeyries, 41 kms (25 miles) out the road by 4ish that afternoon, such were the delights of Derreen Gardens and Teddy O Sullivan’s Pub which you wouldn’t give tuppence for from the outside, but was clean and spotless inside, with the best organic mussels fresh from the bay outside, served up with a cool black pint of Murphys.....

-2 Teddy O Sullivan’s Pub now run by his niece Helen where you can enjoy the finest organic mussels from the bay opposite with either brown bread or chunky chips and a nice, cool dark pint of Murphys (which is the preferred to Guinness in West Cork) due to the fact that it is brewed in Cork while Guinness is brewed in Dublin.
+2 Teddy O Sullivan’s Pub now run by his niece Helen where you can enjoy the finest organic mussels from the bay opposite with either brown bread or chunky chips and a nice, cool dark pint of Murphys (which is preferred to Guinness in West Cork) due to the fact that it is brewed in Cork while Guinness is brewed in Dublin.

 3 Ardgroom Ogham Stone see the tallest (17’) Ogham (ancient script) inscribed standing stone in Europe in an incomparable setting just a few miles outside Ardgroom, take the second right signposted for the harbour (you will see it on the way down) and then go left, stop at the first cottage and walk on up through the gate, just say hello to Diane the owner first.
-You can go on a bit further then and visit the Hags Chair and the Cat Stone (pre Christian) at Kilcatherine church.
+You can go on a bit further then and visit the Hag's Chair and the Cat Stone (pre Christian) at Kilcatherine church.

-5 Continue on via Cods Head (a vista to die for) and Aillihies the furthermost village on the peninsula and centre of Cornish Copper Mining once upon a time until the price of copper dropped and the miners headed off to Butte in Montana to try their hands at digging for gold.
+5 Continue on via Cod's Head (a vista to die for) and Aillihies the furthermost village on the peninsula and centre of Cornish Copper Mining once upon a time, until the price of copper dropped and the miners headed off to Butte in Montana to try their hands at digging for gold.
 Nice modern museum in an old church with a good café and more of those incredible sea views.

-10 A Grand Day Out is a co-operative of all the local arts and crafts places along the route, although if you want a one stop shop Adrigole Arts Centre has a good selection of quality crafts from all over Ireland and a nice terraced tearooms overlooking the Hungry Hill.
+10 A Grand Day Out is a co-operative of all the local arts and crafts places along the route, although if you want a one stop shop Adrigole Arts Centre has a good selection of quality crafts from all over Ireland and a nice terraced tearooms, overlooking the Hungry Hill.

 For more Things to Do and See in West Cork please click here.